csae8092/GermaParlTEI/README.md

 # GermaParl - Corpus of Plenary Protocols

+## adaptions by csae8092

+* moved all tei-xml files into data/editions
+* added TEI namespace

 The GermaParl corpus has been prepared in the
 [PolMine Project](https://polmine.github.io/) based on the